mrusse/soularr/README.md

 remove_wanted_on_failure = False
 #Comma separated list of words that can't be in the title of albums or tracks.
 Case insensitive.
 title_blacklist = BlacklistWord1,blacklistword2
-#lidarr list to use as source of search. possible values are "missing" or "cutoff_unmet".
+#Lidarr source to use for searching.
+Accepted values are "missing" or "cutoff_unmet".
 The default value is "missing".
 search_source = missing

 [Logging]